 Asian stock markets rose on Monday following last week's rally on Wall Street, as investors brushed off a worse-than-expected U.S. jobs report.

-The Dow Jones Industrial Average and the S&P 500 posted their best two-day gains in four months despite January's weak non-farm payrolls report.
+The and the posted their best two-day gains in four months despite January's weak non-farm payrolls report.
 113,000 jobs were created last month, well below estimates of 185,000, while the jobless rate fell to 6.6 percent versus expectations of 6.7 percent.

 "The Fed is not likely to consider the non-farm payrolls report solely in its decision without due regard to the range of labor market indicators available, and in that context things are looking stable," wrote analysts at Mizuho Bank in a morning note.

 Focus now falls on Federal Reserve Chair Janet Yellen's first testimony before Congress on Tuesday as traders look for clues whether U.S. monetary policy will remain supportive.

 (Read more: China data, central banks in play for Asia this week)

 Mainland shares closed at a more one-month high after resuming trade last Friday following a week-long Lunar New Year holiday.

 Automakers led the gains after the government reduced the size of subsidy cuts to electric vehicles in a bid to lower emissions.
 BYD and FAW soared as much as 10 percent each.

 Brokerages rallied after the central bank said that it will step up efforts to protect the financial system against risk from wealth management products and local government debt.
 Citic Securities rose 3 percent while Jilin Aodong added over 3 percent.